markus7017/org.openhab.binding.rachio/README.md

 This is an example, which
 - provides general https access to https://<openhab-dnsname>/ using basic auth, but
 - https access to https://<openhab-dnsname>/rachio/webhook without user auth.
 This is important, otherwise the Rachio cloud server couldn't connect to your openhab instance and the Rachio binding.
-- the sample uses the string https setup (see https://docs.openhab.org/installation/security.html#nginx-https-security).
+- the sample uses strong https setup (see https://docs.openhab.org/installation/security.html#nginx-https-security).
 You need to perform the additional installation steps to use this sample.
 - user auth is also NOT requested when accessing openhab from your local network, see "allow    192.168.0.0/16;"
-- the section location /rachio/webhook enabled direct https access to the binding url for the weebhook
+- the section location /rachio/webhook enabled direct http access to the binding url for the weebhook
 - the sample assumes that your are running nginx and openhab on the same node using the OH standard http/https port, otherwise change http://localhost:8080/ and https://localhost:8443/rachio/webhook to your setup.
 - the sample redirects all http traffic to https.
 You don't need to open a http port on the firewall.